SmartiClub/Java/README.md

-# Collection of simple wrappers for popular Java operations
+# Collection of simple wrappers for regular Java operations